 Chicago's Community Kitchens

 Since its inception in 1998, Chicago’s Community Kitchens has been providing foodservice job training to unemployed and underemployed adults in Cook County who have a passion for "life in the kitchen" and a will to achieve entry-level employment in the foodservice industry.
-Students create nearly 2,000 meals a day that are delivered to Food Depository Kids Cafes, providing nourishing meals to hungry children after school, older adults who need food assistance and older adult meal programs.
+As part of their training, students assist CCK production staff who prepare nutritious meals for children's programs and older adults.

 Program Eligibility Requirements